L. Inc.: Products

 L.’s feminine care line includes organic cotton tampons, menstrual pads, liners, and wipes.
 L.’s feminine care products are made with GOTS-certified organic cotton and are free of chlorine, pesticides, fragrances and dyes.

-L. condoms are made with low-protein latex.
-The latex is sourced local to the manufacturing facility and the packaging is made with 100% recyclable materials and vegetable-based inks.
-The condom packaging is intentionally gender-neutral.
+L. condoms were made with low-protein latex.
+The latex was sourced local to the manufacturing facility and the packaging was made with 100% recyclable materials and vegetable-based inks.
+The condom packaging was intentionally gender-neutral.
+Mid-2019, the company ceased production of prophylactics and began solely focusing on menstrual care products.